Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: EXPERIMENTAL RESULTS

-Now we turn to the volume fractions of components/regions.
-Note, that bending of the field lines on both sides from the surface may effect the amplitude of asymmetries and hence values of $\rho_n$ and $\rho_s$.
+Now we turn to the volume fractions of the components/regions.
+Note, that bending of the field lines on both sides of the surface may effect the amplitude of asymmetries and hence the values of $\rho_n$ and $\rho_s$.
 However, this effect is small \cite{Niedermayer,bending} and does not exceed the error bars for these quantities.

-Fig.\,7 shows graphs for $\rho_n$ and $\rho_s$ vs $H$ extracted from the spectra measured with muons of 16 and 24 keV corresponding to the average distances $z=$ - 75 and -115 nm, respectively.
-We see that the graphs $\rho_n(H)$ [$\rho_s(H)$] are close to linear and their extrapolation to $H=0$ passes through the origin (unity), hence satisfying the limiting cases $\rho_n=$ 0 [$\rho_s=$ 1] at $H=$ 0.
+Fig.\,8 shows graphs for $\rho_n$ and $\rho_s$ vs $H_0$ extracted from the spectra measured with muons of 16 and 24 keV corresponding to the average distances $z=$ - 75 and -115 nm, respectively.
+We see that the graphs $\rho_n(H_0)$ [$\rho_s(H_0)$] are close to linear and their extrapolation to $H_0=0$ passes through the origin [unity], hence satisfying the limiting cases $\rho_n=$ 0 [$\rho_s=$ 1] at $H_0=$ 0.
 A linear dependence of the initial amplitude of $\mu$SR asymmetry vs applied field measured deeply inside a single crystal tin sample was also reported in \cite{Egorov}.
-The linearity of these graphs is consistent with the linear dependence of resistance $R$ vs $H$ measured in a spherical sample in direction perpendicular to $H$ \cite{Shubnikov} and in cylindrical samples in perpendicular $H$ \cite{Andrew}.
-In a film sample in tilted field $R$ is also a linear function of $H_\perp$ (perpendicular component of $H$) \cite{IS}.
+The linearity of these graphs is consistent with the linear dependence of resistance $R$ vs $H_0$ measured in a spherical sample in direction perpendicular to $\textbf{H}_0$ \cite{Shubnikov} and in cylindrical samples in perpendicular $\textbf{H}_0$ \cite{Andrew}.
+In a film sample in tilted field $R$ is also a linear function of $H_{0\perp}$ (perpendicular component of $H_0$) \cite{IS}.
 The resistance of samples in the IS is due to the presence of the N component, directly measured in this work.
-Therefore the graphs in Fig.\,7 confirm that the normalized initial amplitudes of asymmetries $\rho_s$ and $\rho_n$ indeed reflect the fractions of components with zero and non-zero $B$, respectively.
+Therefore the graphs in Fig.\,9 confirm that the normalized initial amplitudes of asymmetries $\rho_s$ and $\rho_n$ indeed reflect the fractions of components with zero and non-zero $B$, respectively.

-It should be noted that the situation is less certain at small depth due to effects of surface roughness and the finite width of distribution of the muon stopping distances.
-In particular, the graphs $\rho_n(H)$ and $\rho_s(H)$ obtained with 5.1 keV muons are very noisy, which led to increased error bars for the data obtained with such ultra-low energy muons ($\lesssim$ 5 keV).
+It should be noted that the situation is less certain at small depth due to a decreasing asymmetry of backscattered muons \cite{Morenzoni_2002}, and to lesser extent to reflected muons stopping in the radiation shield.
+This led to increased error bars for the data obtained at energies $\lesssim$ 5 keV.